eckhchri/pcars-ds-liveview/README.md

 ## Nice to know

-- If you want to scroll a table, use the Pause Button.
-The table is reloaded every poll interval and then it jumps automatically to the beginning.

 - You can record a session.
 Use the "Start Recording" switch for starting and stopping the record.
 After stopping click the "Export" button.
 For long sessions this takes some time, because the record is saved in RAM of the Browser process.
 With clicking on export a zip file is generated.
 This zip file can be loaded with the Button "Datei auswählen"/"Select File" (in my bowser it is german).
 You maybe have to switch to DEMO API Type, if it is not switched automatically.